Penalty-regulated dynamics and robust learning procedures in games: Abstract

 \section{Abstract}

-Starting from a heuristic learning scheme for strategic $n$-person games, we derive a new class of continuous-time learning dynamics which consist of a replicator-like term adjusted by an entropic penalty that keeps players' strategies away from the boundary of the game's strategy space.
-These \emph{entropy-driven} dynamics are equivalent to players taking an exponentially discounting aggregate of their on-going payoffs and then using a quantal response choice model to pick an action based on these performance scores.
-Owing to this inherent duality, these dynamics satisfy a variant of the folk theorem of evolutionary game theory and converge to (arbitrarily precise) quantal approximations of Nash equilibria in potential games.
-Motivated by applications to traffic engineering, we exploit this duality in order to design a discrete-time, payoff-based learning algorithm which retains these convergence properties and only requires players to observe their in-game payoffs: in fact, the algorithm retains its robustness in the presence of stochastic perturbations and observation errors, and does not require any synchronization between players.
+Starting from a heuristic learning scheme for $N$-per\-son games, we derive a new class of continuous-time learning dynamics consisting of a replicator-like drift adjusted by a penalty term that renders the boundary of the game's strategy space repelling.
+These penalty-regulated dynamics are equivalent to players keeping an exponentially discounted aggregate of their on-going payoffs and then using a smooth best response to pick an action based on these performance scores.
+Owing to this inherent duality, the proposed dynamics satisfy a variant of the folk theorem of evolutionary game theory and they converge to (arbitrarily precise) approximations of Nash equilibria in potential games.
+Motivated by applications to traffic engineering, we exploit this duality further to design a discrete-time, payoff-based learning algorithm which retains these convergence properties and only requires players to observe their in-game payoffs: moreover, the algorithm remains robust in the presence of stochastic perturbations and observation errors, and it does not require any synchronization between players.